 Sergie Willoughby is the Senior Editor at The Network Journal Communications, Inc.

 Additionally, she attends gala events and writes business and arts & entertainment pieces, using SEO best practices, that are published in both the magazine and on the website.
-During her six-year tenure with The Network Journal, she has covered the Legal Defense Fund, the Harlem School of the Arts, the Alvin Ailey American Dance Theater, Dance Theater of Harlem, the Black Retail Action Group, the Executive Leadership Council and a host of other prominent organizations.
+During her seven-year tenure with The Network Journal, she has covered the Legal Defense Fund, the Harlem School of the Arts, the Alvin Ailey American Dance Theater, Dance Theater of Harlem, Ronald K. Brown/Evidence, the Mission Society, the Black Retail Action Group, the Executive Leadership Council and a host of other prominent organizations and companies.

-For The Network Journal’s signature 25 Influential Black Women in Business and 40 Under Forty Achievement Awards events, she oversees video production, interviews honorees, and produces video packages for the company’s website.
-In 2015, she conceptualized and launched The Network Journal's first-ever podcast series, Listen Up!
-Real Talk for You and Yours, for which she serves as host and talent booker.
+For The Network Journal’s signature “25 Influential Black Women in Business” and “40 Under Forty Achievement Awards” events, she oversees video production, interviews honorees, and produces video packages for the company’s website and social media channels.

 Before joining The Network Journal, she did stand-up, on-camera reporting for an award-winning news magazine television show that airs on WNYE-TV.